LionyxML/magit-stats/README.md

 # magit-stats

+<./doc/demo-magit-stats.mp4>

 ## What is this package?

-A git statistics report generator that can be use as an individual CLI Tool or called from inside Emacs.
+A git statistics report generator that can be use both as an individual CLI Tool or called from inside Emacs.

-    IMPORTANT: this is a node npx package, if you wan't to use it from inside EMACS scroll to the "Emacs Usage" section bellow.

 Here's a demo of the report:
 ![img](./doc/demo.png)